CoasterCms/framework/README.md

 The steps are are as follows:

 1. Add "web-feet/coasterframework": "~8.0" to the composer.json file and run composer update
-2. Go to the root directory of your project.
+2. Go to the root directory of your project
-3. Run the script <code>php artisan coaster:update-assets</code>
+3. Add the service provider CoasterCms\CmsServiceProvider::class to your config/app.php file (ideally before app providers)
-4. Manually copy files in config/publish to root config directory or run script <code>php artisan vendor:publish --force --tag coaster.config</code>
+4. Add the service provider CoasterCms\Providers\CoasterRoutesProvider::class to your config/app.php file (near the end as it registers a catch-all route)
-5. Add the service provider CoasterCms\CmsServiceProvider::class to your config/app.php file (ideally before app providers).
+5. Run the script <code>php artisan coaster:update-assets</code>
-6. Add the service provider CoasterCms\Providers\CoasterRoutesProvider::class to your config/app.php file (near the end as it registers a catch-all route).
+6. Manually copy files in config/publish to the root config directory or run script <code>php artisan vendor:publish --force --tag coaster.config</code>
 7. Go to a web browser and follow the install script that should have appeared
 8. Upload or create a theme